Annunciation (Caravaggio): History

 The painting was given by Henry II, Duke of Lorraine, to his primatial church in Nancy as the main altarpiece, and was perhaps acquired by one of the Duke's sons in the course of a visit to Malta in 1608.

 Description

 The painting is composed of two figures.
-The angel above the Virgin is attributed to being Gabriel who was the angel of the annunciation.
+The angel above the Virgin is Gabriel, who was the angel of the annunciation.
 The lilies that Gabriel holds are also a symbol of the Virgin.
 The Virgin is in a prostrate position as she is being told by Gabriel of God's plan for her.
 The painting exhibits Caravaggio's signature sfumato and tenebrism, with almost the entire painting being dark except for the two main figures.